-The area under the Bridge had seen a variety of uses, including sand extraction, an aerodrome and car-racing.
-Much earlier, the area was part of the lower Yarra wetlands, with extensive saltmarsh, swamps, dense vegetation and rich bird life.
+The area under the bridge had seen a variety of uses, including sand extraction, an aerodrome and car-racing.
+Much earlier, the area was part of the lower Yarra wetlands, with extensive saltmarsh, swamps, vegetation and bird life.
 During the construction of the bridge, the area was the base for building works and was the site of a large works depot.
 In 1979, the Age described the land seen from the newly opened bridge as ‘scrofulous scenery indeed ... dead water, swamp, sick factories, dead wood, haze, gasping barges, wretched refineries, wheezing chimneys, dead grass, institutional putrefaction’.

 The site of Westgate Park before planting, c. early 1980s (source: Friends of Westgate Park)

-Consultants Loder & Bayly, and landscape architect Bruce Mackenzie.
-Their ambitious design relied on a constructed landscape of hills and access tracks to frame and create views of the West Gate Bridge as the central sculptural feature, and with fresh and saltwater lakes as focal points.
+Consultants Loder & Bayly, and landscape architect Bruce Mackenzie, won a competition with an ambitious design relying on a constructed landscape of hills and access tracks which framed and created views of the West Gate Bridge as the central sculptural feature, and with fresh and saltwater lakes as focal points.
 Planned features included an island visitors’ centre, as well as ‘the planting of Australian flora, improvement of bird habitat and the incorporation of a narrow-gauge railway, a sound shell and sculptures’.

-The following year, Westgate Park became the responsibility of the MMBW Parks Division, but was subsequently largely neglected over the following decade.
+The following year, Westgate Park became the responsibility of the MMBW Parks Division, but was largely neglected over the following decade.
 During this period, sculptural work (Earth Series, 1990) by Lyn Moore was added to the park.
-In 1996 Melbourne Parks and Waterways announced an extension of the park to meet the river and the intention to transform it from a ‘derelict wasteland’.
+In 1996 Melbourne Parks and Waterways announced an extension of the park to meet the river.
+The intention was to transform it from a ‘derelict wasteland’.
 A new design plan was developed but was not fully realised.

-Through the efforts of the Friends, additional land was acquired from 2003-2016.
-Parks Victoria is now responsible for Westgate Park and is preparing a master plan for its future development.
-The Friends group continues to improve the park and acts as a strong advocate for its future development.
-A large number of bird species are now reported regularly in the park, including cormorants, black swans and pelicans, and the area is again becoming a wetland haven.
+Through the efforts of the Friends, extra land was acquired from 2003-2016.
+Parks Victoria is now responsible for Westgate Park.
+The Friends group continues to improve the park and acts as an advocate for its development.
+A large number of bird species now inhabit the park, including cormorants, black swans and pelicans.
+The area is again becoming a wetland haven.